Skip to main content

 • Creating and working within a budget

 Additionally, your credit score is built upon a variety of factors, including payment history, credit mix and credit age.
 When you take out a credit card and start making on-time payments, you can start building up your portfolio.
-Having a diverse credit portfolio helps establish a good credit history
+Having a diverse credit portfolio helps establish a good credit mix and history

 For example, having a credit card and an auto loan can help establish strong credit in the long run as opposed to having just one line of credit open.
-Of course, you want to make sure you can afford having multiple lines of credit — payment history is key, and if you can't make your payments on time, you could risk hurting your credit score.
+Of course, you want to make sure you can afford having multiple lines of credit—payment history is key, and if you can't make your payments on time, you could risk hurting your credit score.

 How to monitor your credit score

-Now that you've got a credit score, learned what it takes to establish credit and improve your score, you'll want to keep an eye on things.
+Now that you've got a credit score, learned what it takes to establish credit and help improve your score, you'll want to keep an eye on things.
 Monitoring your credit score is a great way to help make sure your score is in a healthy place.
 If you regularly check your score and your credit report, you can be proactive in catching errors or possible fraudulent activity.
 Catching these instances early on and addressing them with your lender or issuer can help keep your score healthy and keep you accountable around your finances.

 What to read next